Meet the bilby! 5 fast facts about this adorable Australian animal

 These adorable Australian animals are becoming more popular — so much so that they may push aside the bunny as the country's animal representative of Easter.
 (Sorry, bunny.)
 If you've never heard of this creature before, here are five fascinating facts to get you acquainted with this animal with the big ears and the long nose.

 1. Bilbies live in the desert, but that's more by force than choice.
 The species used to live throughout Australia, but development, introduced predators and introduced competitors for food and shelter have changed its range dramatically.
-While they're able to live in all sorts of environments, bilbies are now found only in a few remote parts of western Australia, western Queensland and the Northern Territory.
-They're now vulnerable to extinction.
+While they're able to live in all sorts of environments, bilbies are found only in a few remote parts of western Australia, western Queensland and the Northern Territory.
+In December 2018, 30 captive-bred bilbies were reintroduced to the wild inside a predator-free enclosure in New South Wales.
+The last time a wild bilby was spotted in the state was 1912.
+They're also vulnerable to extinction.

 2. Bilbies are marsupials.
 After a pregnancy of only 12-14 days — one of the shortest gestation periods among mammals — two young move into the pouch and take a period of about 12 weeks before the weaning process begins.

-Note: Editor's note: This article has been updated since it was originally published in March 2017.